Anomia-SBC/The-Holy-Sandbox-Blacklist/index.md

 # The Blacklist
-> NOTE: This blacklist is from personal opinion.
-In the end It's your own decision and and risk to browse these websites or not.
+~~> NOTE: This blacklist is from personal opinion.
+In the end It's your own decision and and risk to browse these websites or not.~~

+This blacklist is led by community contributions.
+If a website is here, it's recommended to not visit it.

 ### Report
 If you believe your website is here and was added wrongly please create an [issue](https://github.com/Shigetorum635/SBC-Blacklist/issues)